mustardamus/ketchup-plugin/README.md

 Default Behavior
 ----------------

-If you like the style of the bubbles and all validations you need are already written you can get this Plugin up and running like so:
+If you like the style of the bubbles and all validations you need are already included you can get this Plugin up and running like so:

 ### Your HTML Header

-Include the default stylesheet (located in `css/` in this package) and the bundled and minified Plugin along with the latest jQuery version in your HTML header.
+Include the default stylesheet (located in `./css/` in this package) and the bundled and minified Plugin along with the latest jQuery version in your HTML header.

     <!DOCTYPE html>